-Over 80 projects were successfully during the ISSF round 2 award, spanning five disciplines; transition funding, inter-disciplinary secondments, pump priming, infrastructure and public and patient engagement.
+Over 80 projects were successfully funded during the ISSF round 2 award, spanning five disciplines; transition funding, inter-disciplinary secondments, pump priming, infrastructure and public and patient engagement.

 A number of female project holders are currently on maternity leave and in compliance with our Athena SWAN bronze award, we provided flexibility and continual support with their project and future progression.
 These initiatives enhance our commitment to support the careers of women in science, technology, engineering and mathematics (STEM) and support innovative ideas for public engagement.